Defacto2/archive/README.md

 import "github.com/Defacto2/archive"

 func main() {
-Source    // Extract all files from an archive.
-    if err := archive.Extract("path/to/archive.zip", "path/to/extract"); err != nil {
+    // Extract all files from an archive. if err := archive.Extract("path/to/archive.zip", "path/to/extract"); err != nil {
         fmt.Println(err)
     }